Muhammed-Sameih/ShippingAPIs/README.md

 ## Features ✨

-As a customer you can do this :
+you can do this :

 - You can list all of your shipments between a start and end date.
 - You can create shipments with items.